oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

 Security of the connection between code running in the browser and this Application Server is assumed to utilize browser-level protection mechanisms.
-Details are out of scope of this document, but many recommendations can be found at the OWASP Foundation (https://www.owasp.org/), such as setting an HTTP-only and Secure cookie to authenticate the session between the browser and Application Server.
+Details are out of scope of this document, but many recommendations can be found in the OWASP Cheat Sheet series (https://cheatsheetseries.owasp.org/), such as setting an HTTP-only and Secure cookie to authenticate the session between the browser and Application Server.